sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/collector/README.md

 metadata:
   collect_iperf: <bool>  # (Optional) If iperf data should be collected and processed.
 Default: false
   collect_miniccc: <bool>  # (Optional) If miniccc log files from VMs should be collected, if available.
 Default: false
+  generate_csv: <bool>  # (Optional) Enable generation of the consolidated CSV with experiment results.
+Default: true
 ```

 ## Example Configuration